6.1 National U21 / Junior Championships, A > Z

 - FIM Speedway 85cc YGT - FIME Youth Speedway 85cc European Cup

-- FIM " " 250cc YGT =>U23LT - FIME U19 Speedway Cup (500cc)
+- FIME U19 Speedway Cup (500cc) => FIME U19 Chmpshp

 Historically, whilst the minimum riding age, determined by issue of an ACU licence, remained at 16 years old, - even permitting any ride outwith speedway meetings proper for practice or training could jeopardized a track's licence to operate within the ACU/SCB sphere - , the emergence of any team-place rider of teen age was the exception rather than the present-day norm, though surreptitious under-age races using aliases were not unknown, particularly where a family link to the sport might exist. ( AMCA licences were issued at 15 years of age, but their sphere was principally Scramble races, today's MotoCross.
-During the speedway pirate year of 1964 a few AMCA controlled grass-track speedway meeting were run for Provincial League riders' benefit.)
+During the speedway pirate year of 1964 a few AMCA controlled grass-track speedway meetings were run for Provincial League riders' benefit.)

-The 4-page table
+The 6-page table

 below of National U21 and Junior Champions, (there is inconsistent